 The value of any live stand-up comedy class is directly related to the individual who is teaching the class and what is offered as a part of that class.

 So in the last section, let’s review a few things that you can research on your own when it comes to a stand-up comedy class being offered in your area.

 Things You Can Check Out Before You Take A Stand-up Comedy Class Or Workshop

-1. Find out if the instructor is (or was) actually a stand-up comedian.
+1. Find out if the instructor is (or was) actually a headliner level stand-up comedian.

-Unfortunately, there are a number of so-called stand-up comedy instructors who either have never even been a performing comedian, never got past open mike level with their stand-up comedy act or never worked as a paid professional.
+Unfortunately, there are a number of so-called stand-up comedy instructors who either have never even been a performing comedian, they never got past open mike level with their stand-up comedy act or they have never worked anytime as a paid professional.

 2. See if the instructor has an online video of their stand-up comedy act that you can review.

 Note: If they can’t provide one, that should be a huge hint as to what you are going to get as far as comedy material development information goes.

-3. Find out if there are in class performances included with the class and a graduation show at the end of the class.
+3. Find out if there are in class performances included with the class and a graduation show included at the end of the class.

-As I mentioned before, if you have developed stand-up comedy material before you get to the class, you will have a valuable resource for ideas on editing, adjusting, honing and expanding that material quickly.
+As I mentioned before, if you’ve developed stand-up comedy material before you get to the class, you will have a valuable resource for ideas on editing, adjusting, honing and expanding that material quickly.

 Note: Single session stand-up comedy workshops or short classes may or may not have performance opportunities associated with them.

 4. See if the instructor will provide the contact information for 2-3 former students so that you can ask them questions about the class or workshop.

 Hint: If the former students are performing, find out where and go check them out if possible to see what kind of progress they have made as a result of taking the class or workshop.

-Not many things speak louder than results — especially results that you can see and experience with your own eyes.
+Not many things speak louder than visible results — especially results that you can see and experience with your own eyes.